akitaonrails/akitando_episode_0118/README.md

 ./bench_index.mjs
 `

+Spoilers: on my i9-9900K, with NVME, running inside WSL2, this is the result:

+`
+❯ ./bench_index.mjs
+from('users', { where: 'users.city === "Wakanda"'}).length
+took 145 ms
+normal select: 524288

+getFromIds(users,getFromIndex('users', 'city', 'Wakanda')).length
+took 20 ms
+indexed select: 524288
+`

+The AVL indexed version can go from anywhere around 5 to 10 times faster, obviously.

 ### ANTLR4

 Just out of fun, I did a very small and very naive implementation of a SQL parser using Antlr4.